-I'm a children's author, writing poetry and illustrating for magazines and books, and am thrilled to share poetry, pictures, writing advice and other good stuff from my picture books, Gibber/Animal Acrostics, Spinning Circles: Action Poems and Dozy Poems, Cozy Days.
-I also have two upcoming releases this year, Shimmer/Songs of Night and A Star Full of Sky.
+I'm a children's author, writing poetry and illustrating for magazines and books, and am thrilled to share poetry, pictures, writing advice and other good stuff from my picture books, Gibber/Animal Acrostics, Spinning Circles: Action Poems, Dozy Poems, Cozy Days, and two new releases, Shimmer/Songs of Night and A Star Full of Sky.
 So welcome to this whimsical world, and read on!

 Like cookie dough?

 Me, too!
 Beware - this site has plenty of sweet spots!

 I'd be over the moon if you'd visit my publisher's site to pre-order my book, "Shimmer, Songs of Night"!

 It's release is 10/17/17 on Spork Books, and you'll have one of the first copies by Hallow's Eve!